voxel-dot-at/argos3d_p100_ros_pkg/README.md

 2. Add includes and dynamic plugin libraries

 - Move the PMDSDK folder to a directory where the operating system can find it (/usr/include)
-- or set an environment variable $PMDDIR to the path where PMDSDK is.
+- or set an environment variable called $PMDDIR to the path where there is the PMDSDK.

-After adding libraries update the links and cache of the share libraries with:
+After adding libraries, update the links and cache of the share libraries with:
 <pre><code>ldconfig
 </code></pre>